CodeYourFuture/The-Piscine/Project-Spell-Checker/README.md

 When writing text, it is helpful to have a tool to check that you are spelling correctly.
 Most computers even have it built in to the operating system.

-Your task will be to build your own spell checker for a simplified language called ["Basic English"](https://en.wikipedia.org/wiki/Basic_English) that contains a much smaller set of words than regular English.
-A list of all around 850 words has been provided for you in `words.json`, so that you can easily import the list of words.
+Your task is to build your own spell checker for a simplified language called ["Basic English"](https://en.wikipedia.org/wiki/Basic_English) that contains a much smaller set of words than regular English.
+Use the list provided in `words.json`.

 Make a website where a user can write some text and then check if the text is valid Basic English.
 You must **focus on HTML and JavaScript**.
 Some CSS can be used, but the website's design **is not the focus of the assessment**.
 We will assess you on correct logic, not on a pretty UI that is incomplete.